Conversations that Count: Patient Engagement Strategies to Advance Outcomes of Patients with Lung Cancer

 Ann Fish-Steagall, BSN, RN

-Senior Vice President of Patient Services
+Senior Vice President, Patient Services

 Ann leads the Patient Services department, which includes four key pillars of patient outreach: Support, Survivorship, Survivorship Conferences, and Education.